-It may seem counter intuitive to use specialized rubber surfacing to protect a floor that was already intended for heavy-duty applications.
-However, the use of rubber floor mats can reduce a number of challenges that may arise if concrete suffers excessive damage—like time-consuming and expensive repair and replacement costs.
-Check out these 5 factors that often lead to concrete damage and how using rubber runner mats can aid in their prevention.
+It may seem counterintuitive to use specialized rubber surfacing to protect a floor that is already intended for heavy-duty applications.
+However, the use of rubber floor mats can help you prevent the challenges that arise if your concrete suffers excessive, accumulated damage.
+Repair and replacement jobs are time consuming and—not to mention—expensive.
+Below, we’ve listed five of the most common causes of concrete damage and how using rubber floor mats can help you prevent this damage.

 Sharp changes in temperature throughout the year are a common cause of concrete damage.
 Oftentimes, cold temperatures fissure the concrete.
 While fissured, the concrete traps debris in its cracks.
 Then, warmer temperatures cause these cracks to close.
 The debris trapped within these closing cracks generates compressive pressure—which is like the pressure you feel when you press down on a metal spring.
 Over time, this pressure accumulates as more and larger pieces of debris become trapped in the concrete.
 Then, the concrete finally buckles up and ruptures (The Constructor).

 Rubber floor mats help you prevent this from happening, but not in the way that you might think.
 While rubber is known as a great insulator, it doesn’t negate the drastic temperature changes that concrete often experiences.
 Instead, rubber floor mats prevent debris from entering the cracks caused by low temperatures.
 This means that rubber matting stops compressive pressure from accumulating within the concrete, preventing the ruptures in your flooring that would’ve occurred otherwise.